polyipseity/information/special/academia/HKUST/CIVL 1100/assignment II.2/submission.md

 >
 > The 8/F is twice as far away from the G/F as the 4/F, and 4/F is twice as far away from the G/F as the 2/F.
 >
-> Then, if the noise level on the 2/F is 98 dB, then the noise level on the 4/F is 98 - 6 = 92 dB.
-If the noise level on the 4/F is 92 dB, then the noise level on the 8/F is 92 - 6 = 86 dB.
+> Then, if the noise level on the 2/F is 98 dB, then the noise level on the 4/F is approximately 98 - 6 = 92 dB.
+If the noise level on the 4/F is 92 dB, then the noise level on the 8/F is approximately 92 - 6 = 86 dB.
 >
-> Therefore, the estimated noise level at my room without any mitigation measures is 86 dB.
+> Therefore, the estimated noise level at my room without any mitigation measures is approximately 86 dB.

 ### problem 4.2.iii